 - Financial Statement Option – in which you will have to submit a notarized financial statement in your business name.

-- Surety Bond Option – for the benefit of any person damaged or breach of the construction contract.
-The surety bond must be two times the net worth of the applicant licensing group for renewal.
+- Surety Bond Option – Contractor bonds, such as surety bonds, are for the benefit of any person damaged or breach of the construction contract.
+The surety bond amount must be two times the net worth of the applicant licensing group for renewal.
+These bonds can be obtained through bonding companies or some business insurance policies.

 - Register your business either locally, or with the South Carolina Secretary of State.